raverkamp/jettyprism/readme.txt

 The default is Y, meaning that it is not possible to access the server from other computers.

+max_form_size
+The maximum size for forms.
+The default Jetty limit is 200000 (I believe).

 The properties for the DBprism servlet start with "general." e.g. general.alias: x y